unidavemeyer/pygame-rpg/README.md

  * Consider making whole own world chain for new npcs and such
    * would be a good end-of-project goal, clean out stuff that's not necessary, etc.
    * other opportunity to make own art for the fun of it as well -- walls, floor, doorways (if desired)
+   * Mentor to provide "episode" support on the menu so that this work can be slotted in
+     * May be a good opportunity to allow code review the other direction
  * Do we want to add graphical health bars to hero, NPCs?
  * Consider a "freeze" or "slow" attack/aura for NPCs - reduce hero movement speed
  * Do we have any balance considerations?